hazelcast/hazelcast-azure/README.md

 ## High Availability

-By default, Hazelcast distributes partition replicas (backups) randomly and equally among the cluster members, assuming all the members in a cluster are identical.
-However, this is not safe in terms of availability when a partition and its replicas are stored on the same fault domain or update domain, using the same network or power source, etc. To deal with that, Hazelcast offers partition groups each is a logical grouping of members.
-If there is enough number of partition groups, a partition itself and its backup(s) are not stored within the same group.
+By default, Hazelcast distributes partition replicas (backups) randomly and equally among cluster members.
+However, this is not safe in terms of high availability when a partition and its replicas are stored on the same rack, using the same network, or power source.
+To deal with that, Hazelcast offers logical partition grouping, so that a partition itself and its backup(s) would not be stored within the same group.
 This way Hazelcast guarantees that a possible failure affecting more than one member at a time will not cause data loss.
-The details of partition groups can be found on the documentation:
+The details of partition groups can be found in the documentation:
 [Partition Group Configuration](https://docs.hazelcast.org/docs/latest/manual/html-single/#partition-group-configuration)

 In addition to built-in grouping option `ZONE_AWARE`, you can customize the formation of these groups based on the network interfaces of members.
-See more details on custom groups on the documentation:
+See more details on custom groups in the documentation:
 [Custom Partition Groups](https://docs.hazelcast.org/docs/latest/manual/html-single/#custom).

-### Zone Aware
+### Multi-Zone Deployments

-If `ZONE_AWARE` partition group is enabled, the backup(s) of a partition will be in a different availability zone other than the partition's residing zone.
-If no other partition group is found in other zones, the backup(s) will be stored in the same zone as the partition itself.
+If `ZONE_AWARE` partition group is enabled, the backup(s) of a partition is always stored in a different availability zone.
 Note that if a cluster is deployed to an Azure region that does not support availability zones, then the fault domains of instances are used when forming partition groups.
 That is, the members on fault domain (FD) 0 form a single group, and those on FD 1 form another group, and so on.

+***NOTE:*** *When using the `ZONE_AWARE` partition grouping, a cluster spanning multiple availability zones (or fault domains if the region does not support zones) should have an equal number of members in each zone (or fault domain).
+Otherwise, it will result in uneven partition distribution among the members.*

 #### XML Configuration